CondeNast/perf-kit/README.md

 ```

 **Options**

 - `times`— The number of times to run each code block.
 - `out`— The name of the directory to store the profiles.
 This can be a full path or a relative path
+- `verbose`— Output progress information during the running of the command.

 This will generate `cpuprofile`s for the whole performance suite.